 If your accountant determines that you will most likely owe more than $1,000 in taxes for the year, you must make quarterly state and federal tax payments.
 These payments will then be deducted from the total amount you owe when you file your tax return.
 Failing to make estimated payments by the quarterly due date can result in penalties and incur interest on the total amount you owe.

-What is the Tax Rate for Small Businesses?
+What Is the Tax Rate for Small Businesses?

 The only tax rate that applies to all businesses from a single entity is the corporate income tax rate.
-Thanks to the Tax Cuts and Jobs Act, the corporate income tax rate went from a maximum of 35% to a maximum of 21%.
+Thanks to the Tax Cuts and Jobs Act, the corporate income tax rate went from 35% to a maximum of 21%.
 This applies to all corporations or C-corps.
 So, regardless of how much money a corporation makes, it won’t pay more than 21%.

 Most other business entities are pass-through entities.
 For that reason, business income is reported on the business owner’s personal tax return and taxed at the business owner’s individual income tax rate.
 In other words, there is no universal rate that applies to all S-corps, LLCs, etc. What we can tell you, though, is the current average income tax rate for certain pass-through entities compared to corporations: